Livestock grazing comparison: Schemes

 Although different schemes have similar aims, they vary in complexity and detail.
 For example, some schemes give no value to a young calf, but an additional value to a cow together with her calf at foot.
 Some give values to different-sized animals of the same species, or different values to the same species in different regions.
 Most schemes use a calculation based on the weight of the animal.
-Some use figures for animals of different sizes which are directly proportional to their weight – for example the 2006 UK Government scheme uses a figure for ruminants of the animal's weight (in kilogrammes) divided by 650.
+Some use figures for animals of different sizes which are directly proportional to their weight – for example the 2006 UK Government scheme uses a figure for ruminants of the animal's weight (in kilograms) divided by 650.
 Others include an adjustment for the proportionally higher metabolic rate of smaller animals, according to Kleiber's law, which states that the metabolic rate of most animals varies according to their weight raised to the power of approximately 0.75.
 For example, the Food and Agriculture Organization's Tropical Livestock Unit is based on the weight of the animal raised to the power of 0.75, compared with the equivalent figure for a "tropical cow" of 250 kg.

 The following is a summary of some schemes in common use, using the most closely comparable categories: